25077667/C_homework_and_exercise/README.md

 # C_homework_and_exercise
 C programming homework&amp;exercise at NSYSU

-exercise is in the course, homework is out if the course
+exercise is in the course, homework is out of the course

 maybe i would use this header "bits/stdc++.h", if you wnat to use it, please google.